 Children’s and adults’ friendships across social and ethnic difference

-Sarah Neal is a Co-Investigator on this two-year project that began in February 2013.
+Sarah Neal is a Co-Investigator on this 2.5 year project that began in February 2013.
 The project is funded by the Economic and Social Research Council.
 The research team involves Carol Vincent and Humera Iqbal based at the Institute of Education, University of London.

 This project examines adults’ and children’s friendships in London and explores what friendships reveal about the nature and extent of ethnic diversity and social divisions in contemporary multicultural society.
 The project explores the friendships adults and children make in and through primary schools.
 In super-diverse localities, primary schools are places where adults and children from different backgrounds are likely to meet and interact.
 We are interested in what adults think about their own connections and relations with other parents and their children’s friendships with their peers.
 The project seeks to understand how these relationships and friendships contribute to parents feeling part of - and taking part in – a school community and in how these experiences of friendship facilitate a broader sense of embedded-ness and belonging to the localities that people live in.

-Sarah Neal is an member of the Editorial Board of Ethnic and Racial Studies
+Sarah Neal is a member of the Editorial Board of Ethnic and Racial Studies

 Sarah Neal is a Visiting Research Fellow at the Open University and the Institute of Education, University of London.

 Race, Multiculture and Social Policy in Britain.
 London: Palgrave, with Alice Bloch and John Solomos (2013) ISBN 978-0333749722

 Rural Identities: Ethnicity and Community in the English Countryside.
 (2009) Farnham: Ashgate ISBN 978-0754673064

-(2009) Community: Welfare, Crime and Society Maidenhead: McGraw Hill and Open University Press, edited with Gerry Mooney
+Community: Welfare, Crime and Society.
+(2009) Edited with Gerry Mooney.
+Maidenhead: McGraw Hill and Open University Press,

 The New Countryside?
 Ethnicity, Nation and Exclusion in Contemporary Rural Britain.
 (2006) Edited with Julian Agyeman.
 Bristol: The Policy Press, ISBN 978-1861347954